 The Silas W Robbins House in Old Wethersfield has been standing since 1873 and has been meticulously restored to hold true to its French and Victorian flair.
 Traditional yet luxurious, it’s a lavish place to rest your head when visiting this part of Connecticut.
 Details inside are elegantly ornate while the outside towers with old school mansion vibes.
 Colorful gardens sweep over the two-acre property, adding to the breathtaking beauty of this historic treasure.

-Wallingford Victoria Inn - Wallingford, Connecticut (Prices & Photos)
+Wallingford Victorian Inn - Wallingford, Connecticut (Prices & Photos)

 Inn at Round Barn Farm - Waitsfield, Vermont (Prices & Photos)